 - Patrol the City as an extra set of eyes and ears for the community

 - Work with crime statistics

-- Fingerprint children and adults
+- Fingerprint children

 - Deliver documents and evidence

 - Deliver safety and emergency preparedness presentations in our schools, neighborhoods, and businesses

 Rocklin Police Department Volunteers are civilians who serve as extra “eyes, ears, and helping hands” for the Police Department.
 They do not engage in contacting, detaining, or arresting suspicious persons or criminals.
 Volunteers are not sworn police officers, have no powers of arrest beyond those of any private person, and do not carry weapons.

 Become a Volunteer

 To become a Rocklin Police Department Volunteer, you must be: